BardouilleMhea/mhea_DH/about.markdown

 After my initial idea for this project, I decided to expand this project to explore if gender variances exist in different elements, specifically ethnicities and genres.

-To create, **project name**, Voyant Tools was used to conduct textual analysis to decipher patterns in texts, Knightlab’s story map was used to geographically map the authorship country, and the contents and analysis were hosted on a site, using the static site generator,  Jekyll.
+To create, The Gender Split: West Indian Literature, 1961-1990 [Voyant Tools](https://voyant-tools.org/) was used to conduct textual analysis to decipher patterns in texts, [Knightlab’s story map](https://storymap.knightlab.com/) was used to geographically map the authorship country, and the contents and analysis were hosted on a site, using the static site generator,  [Jekyll](https://jekyllrb.com/).